 Vehicle parts wear out faster, house parts come loose or fall apart, and there’s always a maintenance issue to tend to.
 It’s annoying, it’s expensive, it’s interruptive, and it’s always inconvenient.

 If you live in a sticks-and-bricks house and your vehicle needs repair, you can wait comfortably at home until the repairs are complete.

 But what if your vehicle is also your home?
 Suppose your rig needs to be on a lift for hours or even days!
 Do you continue to live in the rig up on the hoist?
 No!
 You have to find a place to stay, and if the repair won’t be complete for several days or longer, you can find yourself in a real jam.

 But even when your rig requires maintenance you’re capable of completing yourself, there can be great inconveniences involved.
 Where will you park while you tend to the maintenance issues?
 Suppose no local shop has a necessary part in stock, and you have to order it?
 Suppose your “black tank” (wastewater tank) is leaking and needs repair?

-Your house/vehicle’s maintenance issues are an RV headache, and it can hit when you least expect it.
+Your house and vehicle’s maintenance issues are an RV headache, and it can hit when you least expect it.

 Oh, the joys of a nice, hot shower.
 Many of us take this luxury for granted daily.
-While it seems simple to enjoy a long, cleansing experience, RV living doesn’t always provide such pleasures.
+While it seems simple to enjoy a long, cleansing experience in hot water, RV living doesn’t always provide such pleasures.

-When you’re boondocking, tank capacity and power storage limit your shower time.
+When you’re boondocking, RV life means tank capacity and power storage limit your shower time.
 But even with full hook-ups, RV showers are still small!
 Some Class B RVs and many other campers don’t have an indoor shower.
 If they do, it might extend into the central aisle of the RV!

 For these reasons, many RVers use public campground showers.
 Sometimes, these showers are well cleaned and perfectly acceptable.
 But other times, not so much!